yannickkirschen/yannickkirschen/README.md

 - [digital-rail](https://github.com/yannickkirschen/digital-rail): Computer based interlocking for model railways.
 (Currently, I develop a new CBI using Golang)
 - [ddir](https://github.com/yannickkirschen/ddir): A tool to create a diff of two directories and sync changes.
 I have developed this to backup my photos.
+- [manifesto](https://github.com/yannickkirschen/manifesto): A library to manage a declarative API.
 - [sip](https://github.com/yannickkirschen/sip): A library to fill up a Go struct with data from any sources.
-- [tidydev](https://github.com/yannickkirschen/tidydev): A tiny tool to analyze my development directory and clean it up.

 At vocational school, I implemented [chess](https://github.com/yannickkirschen/chess) in Java.
 And at university, a fellow student and I did a research project on an interlocking system called [mini-rail](https://github.com/yannickkirschen/study-project) for a LEGO® railway.